varnishcache/varnish-cache/doc/sphinx/phk/farfaraway.rst

 I realize I'm showing my age when I admit that Slades 1974 hit `"Far Far Away" <https://www.youtube.com/watch?v=6gqCCAb8xbw>`_ was one of the first rock-ballads I truly loved.
-(In case you have never heard of Slade or the 1970'ies british glam-rock, you may want to protect your innocence and *not* click on that link.)
+(In case you have never heard of Slade or the 1970'ies British glam-rock, you may want to protect your innocence and *not* click on that link.)

 Some years back I got invited to a conference in New Zealand, and that is "far far away" from Denmark.
 So far away in fact, that I downloaded the entire
 `Bell Systems Technical Journal <https://archive.org/details/bstj-archives>`_ to my Kobo eReader in order to have something to do during the 24 hour air-traffic "experience".

-BSTJ is good reading, for instance you learn tha they invented `Agile Programming <https://archive.org/stream/bstj62-7-2365#page/n21/mode/2up>`_ back in 1983, but failed to come up with a hip name.
+BSTJ is good reading, for instance you learn that they invented `Agile Programming <https://archive.org/stream/bstj62-7-2365#page/n21/mode/2up>`_ back in 1983, but failed to come up with a hip name.

-Anyway, Internet Access in New Zealand is like time-travel back to around Y2K or so, and when one of my time-nuts friends launched a `Kickstarter project <https://www.kickstarter.com/projects/1575992013/kiwisdr-beaglebone-software-defined-radio-sdr-with>`_ it didn't take much before his residental connection folded.
+Anyway, Internet Access in New Zealand is like time-travel back to around Y2K or so, and when one of my time-nuts friends launched a `Kickstarter project <https://www.kickstarter.com/projects/1575992013/kiwisdr-beaglebone-software-defined-radio-sdr-with>`_ it didn't take much before his residential connection folded.

 As it happens, I am in the process of setting up the new Varnish-Cache.org project server just now, generously sponsored/donated by `RootBSD.com